panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 Use the following rule of thumb: if you don't see the gains of memoization, don't use it.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

+Of course, you cannot use `React.memo()` on non-pure components, e.g. components that have state, etc.

 ### 3.1 Useless props comparison